How Much Does A Divorce Lawyer Cost in Washington State?

 A contested divorce requires going to court and spending time in front of a judge.
 It can drag out the whole process, thus requiring a lot more of your lawyer’s time.
 For this reason, you could spend upwards of $20,000 for a divorce.

-Can You Deduct Taxes on Divorce Lawyer Costs?
+Can You Deduct Taxes on Divorce Lawyer Costs in Washington State?

 You can ensure you get the most for your money by choosing the right divorce attorney.
 Make sure to read up on how to find a good divorce lawyer.